 Craft and embossing heat guns are typically electrically powered and can be plugged safely into any household electric supply.
-These have been specifically designed for use with small craft projects and provide a consistent heat.
-These heat guns are similar to small hairdryers, however they generate a higher heat with a more gentle heat flow.
+These have been specifically designed for use with small craft projects and provide consistent heat.
+These heat guns are similar to small hairdryers but they generate a higher heat with more gentle heat flow.

 Three well-known brands of craft heat gun are:

 DIY and Builders Heat Guns